Imagine it. Clear vision without prescription glasses and contacts … vision correction can be life-changing.

 “At Bascom Palmer, we offer an alternative treatment for those whose eyes are too myopic for laser surgeries like LASIK, PRK, and SMILE,” Dr. Yoo said.

-With Phakic Intraocular Lenses, a lens is surgically placed in the front part of your eye, with your natural lens left in place behind the new lens.
+Phakic Intraocular Lenses surgically places a lens in the front part of your eye, with your natural lens left in place behind the new lens.
 This treatment is helpful for those with higher degrees of myopia.

 What if cataracts are an issue?

 For patients developing cataracts, a Lens Exchange with an intraocular lens implant may be the solution for vision correction.
 “If you have already cataracts, you’re unfortunately not a candidate for LASIK, PRK, or SMILE,” said Dr. Yoo.
 “But, we can offer short corneal incisions or astigmatic keratotomies to reduce astigmatism during cataract surgery or even after a corneal transplant,” Dr. Yoo said.
 To correct larger degrees of astigmatism in patients with cataracts, toric intraocular lenses are available.
 Multifocal intraocular lenses can improve both near and distance vision for patients undergoing cataract surgery.

 Corneal cross-linking method can strengthen the cornea if your cornea has been weakened by keratoconus.
 “With this treatment, we use ultraviolet light and a photosensitizer (riboflavin eye drops) to strengthen the collagen in the cornea and halt progressive corneal bulging,” Dr. Yoo said.
 Cross-linking is highly effective and safe.

 What’s the next step?